Injury and Illness Prevention Programs (IIPP)

 API Recommended Practice 752 serves to assist facilities in appropriately evaluating the siting of structures within the facility confines.
 Evaluation of the facility siting requires an identification of hazards, modeling of the hazards, and the development of recommendations to reduce risk to personnel and facility structures.

-The second edition of API RP 752:2003 covered all building types both permanent and portable.
-This third edition of API RP 752:2009 does not cover portable buildings.
-Portable buildings are now covered by API RP 753:2007.
+The third edition of API RP 752:2009 does not cover portable buildings.
+Portable buildings are covered by API RP 753:2007.
 It is recognized, however, that portable buildings specifically designed for significant blast load represent a potential area of overlap between API RP 753 and API RP 752.

-Risk Management Professionals has assisted facilities in implementing API RP 752/753 and coordinating with the facilities to implement measures which reduce risks identified by the evaluation.
+Risk Management Professionals can assist facilities in implementing API RP 752/753 and coordinating with the facilities to implement measures which reduce risks identified by the evaluation.

 RMP’s utlizes the following approach to comply with API 752/753:

 - Hazard Identification – On-site walk through to identify hazards.
 Coordination with facility personnel to identify specific areas of concern based on operating experience

 - Hazard Modeling – Explosion, fire and toxic modeling to identify risks associated with specific areas of concern